How to Identify, Diagnose, and Treat Lyme Disease Rash

 * Avoid tall grass, brush, and wooded areas where they are common.

-* Conduct regular checks on yourself and your pets after spending time outdoors.
+* Always check yourself and your pets after being outside.

 * If you find one attached to your skin, remove it promptly using tweezers.